 Myth: Adoptive parents are not as fit to raise a child as his or her biological parents.

 Fact: Sadly, this isn’t true.
 An unplanned pregnancy can affect all types of women, ranging in age and maturity levels.
-Birth mothers may be young or old, already parenting other children, not financially stable, or simply seeking a more permanent and stable future for the child than they can provide at this time.
+Expectant mothers may be young or old, already parenting other children, not financially stable, or simply seeking a more permanent and stable future for the child than they can provide at this time.
 Adoptive parents, on the other hand, are ready and excited to take on the responsibility of parenthood.
 They have gone through an extensive screening process to qualify and prepare them to be successful parents.

 Myth: The adoption process is secretive.

-Fact: Birth mothers at Small World Adoption can select and meet with the adoptive family, having the opportunity to personally ask and receive information directly from them, as well as provide information for them to share with their child.
+Fact: Expectant mothers at Small World Adoption can select and meet with the adoptive family, having the opportunity to personally ask and receive information directly from them, as well as provide information for them to share with their child.

 Myth: Adoptive parents know very little about the baby’s background.

 Fact: Adoptive families at Small World Adoption receive all the information that you share with us, unless you don’t want your identifying information shared.
 Furthermore, the family of your choice will always speak positively about you as they raise your/their child.

 Myth: Birth parents have no say in the choice of adoptive parents.